ChandanRabha/Breaking-Bad-React/README.md

-# REACT APP MADE USING BREAKING BAD API
+# React App Made Using BREAKING BAD API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).